seed-labs/seed-labs/manuals/cloud/seedvm-cloud.md

 If you used the `SEEDUbuntu20.04LTS` community AMI image in AWS in this step, you should skip Step 2, because everything is already installed and configured in this AMI image.
 Jump to Step 3.
+If you cannot find the AMI image (it may not be available in your region), you should not skip Step 2.

 ## Step 2: Install Software and Configure System